 If we don’t add these features — well, someone else eventually will, and it might not be built on top of Ethereum.

 And if an EOS or Tron user obtains an Ethereum-based cryptoasset, they may choose to transfer it to Ethereum to use on Ethereum-only marketplaces and services, serving as an additional on-ramp.

 So regardless of what you may think of these other chains, yes this will actually be a good thing for Ethereum.
 You will get more dapps and more utility as a result, and the Ethereum ecosystem will continue to thrive.

 This integration will bring you a lot more things you can do with your EOS or TRX tokens, increasing their token utility.

-This integration brings you more DApps, more token utility, more users to play games with and liquidity for trading — and it brings it to you, instead of requiring you to sign up for another platform.
+This integration brings you more dapps, more token utility, more users to play games with, and more liquidity for trading — and it brings it to you, instead of requiring you to sign up for another platform.

 Why This Move Was Inevitable — Lessons From Other Industries